 Director/Nominee Independent Reason, if not Independent

 Nolan Watson X President and CEO

 David Awram X Senior Executive Vice-President

-David E. De Witt √
+David E. De Witt ✓

-Andrew T. Swarthout √
+Andrew T. Swarthout ✓

 John P.A.
 Budreski ✓

-Mary L. Little √
+Mary L. Little ✓

-Vera Kobalia √
+Vera Kobalia ✓

+Elif Lévesque X Will not be considered independent until April 15, 2026, by virtue of the terms of her former consulting relationship with Nomad

-During the year ended December 31, 2022, the independent Directors held a formal in camera session at six of their seven full Board meetings, during which in camera sessions non-independent Directors/members of management were excused.
+During the year ended December 31, 2023, the independent Directors held a formal in camera session at five of their six full Board meetings, during which in camera sessions non-independent Directors/members of management were excused.
 The Board may excuse members of management and conflicted Directors from all or a portion of any meeting where a conflict or potential conflict of interest arises or where otherwise deemed appropriate.
-Also, during 2022, there was one additional separate Board meeting held to which only the independent Directors were invited to attend.